 The first portage we found fairly readily.
 Again, we were still getting oriented and grounded in this place ( I don’t know what the equivalent term for getting oneself ‘grounded’ in the water might be… anchored??…not quite right as we were in constant movement), not only learning to read the face of the landscape, but also the map.
 That first portage ended at a small stream, which was quite low this late in the summer, especially with this season’s lack of rain.
-The edges of that dry boulder strewn streambed were softened with joe-pye, aster, and the white fluffed seedheads of spent summer blossoms.
+The edges of the dry boulder-strewn streambed were softened with joe-pye, aster, and the white fluffed seedheads of spent summer blossoms.

 The next hours had us in and out of the boat as we alternately paddled, then portaged around, the creek.
 The last portage emptied into a shallow pool, separated from the main body of the lake by a boulder bed and a grassy shoal.
 Carrying the boats across the boulder field was precarious and our friend decided it was better to paddle the empty boat across the pool, to then load on the other side of the shoal.
 The same boulders that lay exposed on the earth were, of course, in the bed of that pool, and, standing knee high in the water then stepping wide over the boulders, she slipped on a water-slickened rock as she climbed into the canoe, tipping the stern end of empty boat, which immediately filled with water.
 From the rocky bank, I plunged up to my thighs and tried as best I could to ‘save’ her, but she was soon sprawled out in the water and all I could do was grab the stern and hold tight as she righted herself.